An introduction to Redis data types and abstractions

 game we'll need to populate the deck of cards again, which may not be

 ideal.
 So to start, we can make a copy of the set stored in the

-This is accomplished using SUNIONSTORE, which normally performs the intersection between multiple sets, and stores the result into anther set.
-However the intersection of a single set, is itself, so I can copy my deck with:
+This is accomplished using SUNIONSTORE, which normally performs the intersection between multiple sets, and stores the result into another set.
+However, since the intersection of a single set is itself, I can copy my deck with:

 > sunionstore game:1:deck deck (integer) 52

-Now I'm ready to provide the first player with its five cards:
+Now I'm ready to provide the first player with five cards:

 > spop game:1:deck "C6" > spop game:1:deck "CQ" > spop game:1:deck "D1" > spop game:1:deck "CJ" > spop game:1:deck "SJ"